 The edge temperature shall not exceed 2000 C; disruption heating need not be included in this consideration.
 These values will be updated or confirmed in a future revision.

 Unless otherwise stated, the duration of heat flux is to be taken as 5 seconds

+The disruption heat loads above need to be applied as well (fix text)

 Cooling between shots may be performed by flowing gaseous helium through the existing in-vessel tubing.
 If this become necessary, a future version of this document shall enumerate the specific cooling heat fluxes provided by the helium, and the temperature at each interface as agreed with the Bake Out System engineer.